- Dr Trevor Steward

 Associate Professor Katherine Johnson

 Dr Johnson is a Developmental Cognitive Neuroscientist with an interest in attention and concentration.
 She and her lab members use a variety of methods to measure focus and attention control in infants, children, and adults.
 Her clinical research interests include measuring the cognitive and physiological differences associated with children and adults with Attention Deficit Hyperactivity Disorder (ADHD) and autism spectrum disorder (ASD) compared with typically developing children and adults.
-She and her lab members are interested in examining the effects of exposure to nature on mental well-being and concentration, and the development of memory and attention in infants.
+She is interested in examining the effects of exposure to nature on mental well-being and concentration, and the development of memory and attention in infants.

 - Dr Christian Nicholas